21 Things I Learned at 21

 Another year, another number.
 Just like that, I'm 22.

-Being twenty-one was so much fun, and no, not just because of the alcohol.
-I learned a lot about myself this past year, things I didn't know about myself before and that I'm still unveiling today.
-To celebrate me turning a year older, I thought I would share twenty one things I found to be important throughout the last 7665 (or so) days of my life and share them with you.
+Being twenty-one was fun and no, not just because of the alcohol.
+I learned a lot about myself this past year.
+I learned things I didn't know about myself and that I'm still unveiling today.
+To celebrate me turning a year older, I thought I would share twenty one things I found to be important throughout the last 7665 days (or so) of my life and share them with you.

-This was something that my parents reminded me of when I was growing up, mostly because they didn't want me hanging out with the wrong group of people.
+This was something my parents stressed while I was growing up, mostly because they didn't want me hanging out with the wrong group of people.
 You are what and who you surround yourself with.
 This also goes hand in hand with the way you think.
-I know this sounds like a cliche but if you constantly think about positive things, positive things are more likely to happen.
+I know this sounds cliche but if you constantly think about positive things, positive things are more likely to happen.
 If you surround yourself around good people, good things are bound to happen.

 To rediscover being okay with change.